-Yes, indeed, but that is why Jesus willfully went to that cross.
-He chose to bear the penalty we deserve for not loving God and others as we should, that is, our sin.
-And He not only paid the penalty for our sinful selfishness, but He also transforms us into the kind of loving people who care sacrificially for those in need, as John did with Mary.
+Yes, indeed, but that is why Jesus went to that cross.
+He chose to bear the penalty we deserve for not loving God and others as we should.
+And He not only paid the penalty for our sinful selfishness, but when we believe in Him, He transforms us into the kind of loving people who care sacrificially for those in need, as John did with Mary.

-The transformation starts right here.
+And this transformation starts right here.
 Believe that Jesus cares.
 This is the main lesson of the third saying from the cross.
 Jesus cares for sinners.
 Believe it.

-Oh, friend, the Savior died and rose again to save sinners.
-Have you trusted Him to be the Savior of your life?
-He is interested in you!
+Oh, my friend, the Savior died and rose again to save sinners.
+Have you asked Him to be your Savior?
+He is personally interested in you!